TurkMcGill/vectorator/README.md

 # vectorator

 ### Important Installation Instructions ###
+1. Update (May 10, 2019): I seem to be having some trouble with my webhost.
+Someone at Bluehost is working on the problem and it should be fixed soon.
+As a workaround, you can follow the instructions below and download dialogue.csv, jokes.txt, and facts.txt to the same folder as vectorator.py.

-1. In order for Vector to read the news you will need to install feedparser.
+2. In order for Vector to read the news you will need to install feedparser.
 This command should do the trick:

       'pip install feedparser' (though some installed it using: 'py -3 -m pip install feedparser')

-2. You MUST be using the latest version of the SDK.
+3. You MUST be using the latest version of the SDK.
 There are installation notes here:

      https://forums.anki.com/t/vector-sdk-v0-6-0-alpha-release-notes-april-30-2019/33455